wcarhart/docs/docs/koi/basic_usage.md

 ```

 ### Diving deeper
-This may look complicated to use, but it easier than it looks.
+This may look complicated to use, but it's easier than it looks.

 * To learn more about adding arguments, see [Registering arguments](/registering_arguments).